The Physician (2013 film): Plot

 In a bimaristan (hospital) and madrasa (college), he is treated by Ibn Sina and admitted as a student to learn the basics of scientific medicine as well as other sciences and philosophy (including Aristotelian and Islamic philosophy).
 Rob learns to perform a medical history and medical examination including pulse diagnosis, the leech treatment, the use of opium, including the analgesic effect, and surgical procedures.
 After the Shah refuses a peace treaty with the Seljuks, the Seljuks send a man infected with the Black Death to deliberately infect the city.
 Thousands begin to die after being cared for by Ibn Sina and his students.
-Only by Rob's discovery and rapid application of basic hygienic principles, the plague is overcome.
+Only by Rob's discovery and rapid application of basic hygienic principles is the plague overcome.
 Rob suggests that oriental rat fleas may be the carriers of the Black Death, and with rat poison the pest may be suppressed.
 Rob is reunited with Rebecca, who has come down with the plague, and is able to bond with her since her husband temporarily abandons the city, leaving her to become sick.
 Rob nurses her back to health, Rebecca makes a full recovery, and she and Rob become romantically involved and engage in extramarital sex right before Rebecca must return to her husband, who has returned to the city.
 Rebecca is impregnated as a result, and her husband eventually discovers this, which leads to her being sentenced to death by stoning.

 The Christian, Jewish and Islamic religions influence the evaluation of medical science, and a conflict is sparked by the ethical assessment of the autopsy on the human body.
 As a Zoroastrian dies of side sickness, Rob learns from him that Zoroastrianism does not prohibit an adherent from undergoing autopsy after death.
 Rob secretly performs an autopsy on his body to deepen his knowledge of anatomy and to discover the inflamed vermiform appendix.
-When the mullahs discover what he has done, both Rob and Ibn Sina are being sentenced to death for necromancy.
-Rebecca is about to be stoned for adultery, when the Shah is apparently stricken with side sickness.
+When the mullahs discover what he has done, both Rob and Ibn Sina are sentenced to death for necromancy.
+Rebecca is about to be stoned for adultery when the Shah is apparently stricken with side sickness.
 Rob and Ibn Sina are freed so that Rob will perform an appendectomy, using anesthesia, on the Shah.
 Before beginning the surgery, Rob arranges for Rebecca to be rescued from her impending execution.

 Isfahan is betrayed by the mullahs to the Seljuks, since they want to drive the Jewish community and Ibn Sina's madrasa out of the city.
 Mullah soldiers then arrive to attack the hospital.
 Ibn Sina heads to the burning library and transfers his medical writings to Rob Cole, and also awards him the medical title 'Hakim'.
 Ibn Sina then stays to die in the burning library.